 It needs to be amazing.
 Because 60% of people surveyed have said they won’t recommend your business if you have a bad mobile site.
 And 40% of those people will leave you and go right to your competition.

 The key takeaway here is that a bad mobile site hurts your business and funnels your traffic directly to your competition.

 4. Keyword Optimization is Changing

 Again, it’s not 2008, so there’s no reason to write your website or blog using tactics or search engine optimization services that worked 10 years ago.

-Are you still focussed on exact match keywords?
+Are you still focused on exact match keywords?
 Don’t be.
 Google doesn’t want to see them anymore.
-They are now focussed on rewarding sites that use keywords in a natural and organic way.
+They are now focused on rewarding sites that use keywords in a natural and organic way.

 This also means you can stop tracking your keyword density.
 Again, Google doesn’t care.
 They are more focused on how you are using your keywords, not how many times.

 In fact, if you are currently awkwardly trying to wedge exact match keywords into the middle of your blogs or web copy, this comes off as really transparent.

 The reader knows what you’re trying to do, and will leave you.
 This will drive up your bounce rate and hurt your SEO score.

 5. Siri and Alexa Need to Be Reckoned With